-The Laboratory Section of DWR fully intends to comply with 29 CFR 1910.1450, which is known as the Occupational Exposure to Hazardous Chemicals in Laboratories standard and any amendments specific for the State of North Carolina.
+The DWR Chemistry Laboratory fully intends to comply with 29 CFR 1910.1450, which is known as the Occupational Exposure to Hazardous Chemicals in Laboratories standard and any amendments specific for the State of North Carolina.
 Every Laboratory Section employee has the responsibility to ensure the policies as set forth in this program are carried out.
 Those policies can be found in the laboratory Chemical Hygiene Plans.

 Laboratory Chemical Hygiene Plans (CHPs)